 Read More – Raga Mala The Autobiography of Pt Ravi Shankar

-I found it amazing that you can see a person inside out, no matter how influential he is, you can see how he exploits the world and how he exploits you but you are still in love with him or shall I say under his hypnosis.
-I am not sure if she still believes in him or she maintains that as her public persona as being his secretary may have been her biggest identity and she is an intelligent and capable woman.
-For most part of the book, she is sharing the story of her life with Bhagwan Rajneesh but she stops her story abruptly by saying Do not Kill Bhagwan.
+I found it amazing that you can see a person inside out, no matter how influential he is.
+You can see how he exploits the world and how he exploits you but you are still in love with him or shall I say under his hypnosis.
+I am not sure if she still believes in him or she maintains that as her public persona as being his secretary may have been her biggest identity.
+Sheela comes across as an intelligent and capable woman.
+For the most part of the book Don’t Kill Him, she is sharing the story of her life with Bhagwan Rajneesh but she stops her story abruptly by saying Do not Kill Bhagwan.

-She has chosen to live in Switzerland, the country of her last husband and runs an old age home there.
-I am keen to know why she chose to speak about her time with commune now, and would she have chosen her life to be something else, did power not influence her or drive her mad as it does to most people?
+She has chosen to live in Switzerland, the country of her last husband, and runs an old age home there.
+I am keen to know why she chose to speak about her time with the commune now, and would she have chosen her life to be something else?
+Did power not influence her or drive her mad as it does to most people?

 Don’t Kill Him is an unusual life and an interesting story.